If a session is cancelled because of rain, please consult the details of our Rain Policy.

 To have shade during the day session, it is best to sit in the top rows on the south and west sides of the stadium.
 At night, once the sun sets, it is best to sit on the west side of the stadium.
-Uniprix Stadium is an outdoor stadium so remember to bring your sunscreen and a hat as temperatures can get very hot.
+STADE IGA is an outdoor stadium so remember to bring your sunscreen and a hat as temperatures can get very hot.

 Are there specific tickets for people in a wheelchair or those who are handicapped?

 Because the stadium is equipped with elevators, a limited number of wheelchair seating is available in level 200 and 300.
 Please call 514-273-1515, ext.
 13 and one of our sales representatives will gladly help you reserve your seats.
 Several handicapped parking spaces are also available via Gary-Carter St. which you can access with a valid, government issued parking permit.

 Can I buy a ticket to watch a particular player?

 Rogers Cup presented by National Bank is an elimination tennis tournament, and as such the schedule of play is determined each evening for the following day.
 Therefore, it is not possible to purchase tickets in advance and guarantee a specific player will play in that session.

 What is a session?
 How many matches are played per session?